Call South Jordan Office Phone Number 801-397-2727 for more information or to schedule a consultation.

 For years I’d felt like a part of my body was missing — because my teeth were.
 My dentist told me that dental implants would make me feel and look a lot better.
 OK, I said.
 Now, I’m thrilled.
 I can smile, eat anything, and enjoy a good laugh with my friends.

-Using the most recent advances in dental implant technology, Dr. Israelsen is able to place single stage implants.
+Using the most recent advances in dental implant technology, Dr. Johnson and Dr. Israelsen are able to place single stage implants.
 These implants do not generally require a second procedure to uncover them, but do require a minimum of four months of healing time before artificial teeth are placed.
 In most instances, the implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures, and the length of time you must wait to complete the process.